klamoureux386/DesignDemonstration/README.md

 # DesignDemonstration

-This is a small project to demonstate best practices and personal approaches to architecting a web app (in progress!).
+This is a small project to demonstrate best practices and personal approaches to architecting a web app (in progress!).

 Stack & Tools:
 - ASP.NET w/ EF Core 7